 Note: while there are multiple steps to this recipe, this ginger-soy steamed fish is broken down into workable categories to help you better plan for cooking.

 Prepare the Steamer

-Place a steaming rack in a wok or a deep pan and fill the pan with 2 inches of water.
-The water should be below the steaming rack.
+Place a steaming rack in a wok or a deep pan and fill the pan with two inches of water.
+The water level should be below the steaming rack.